 If we become aware of a child in a private fostering arrangement within Southwark, we will notify the council's Multi Agency Safeguarding Hub (MASH) by emailing MASH@southwark.gov.uk or calling 020 7525 1921.
-Advice about whether there is a need to notify the council, can be obtained by calling 07539 346808 or sending an email to privatefosteringadvice@southwark.gov.uk.
+Advice about whether there is a need to notify the council can also be obtained by contacting MASH.
 In the case of a non-Southwark child, we will notify the relevant LA.